romaintilhac/romaintilhac.github.io/cabo-ortegal/fieldguide.md

 **Fig_gargacido-faroleiro**.  **a.** S-facing view from **Stop 2.4** of the eclogite-granulite contact between *Monte Faroleiro* (pictured) and *Pico Gargacido*.
 Photo credit: R. Tilhac. **b.** N-facing view of *Pico Gargacido*.
 Photo credit: M.A.
 Lopez-Sanchez.

-> We need a higher resolution for Pico Gargacido.
-Please check the labels I added in (a) and maybe add the contact outline?

 These eclogites are medium- to fine-grained, mainly of Grt  (~Alm<sub>45</sub>Grs<sub>24</sub>Prp<sub>30</sub>), Cpx (omphacite), Amp (pargasite), Zo, Qtz and Rt.
 Modal compositions range from Grt-Cpx dominated rocks (up to 85 %) Amp-Zo-rich varieties (**Fig. 6.2.6** and **6.2.7**).
 Symplectite coronas containing Cpx and Na-rich Plg are common, although Plg content is < 2 %.

 <img src="cabo-ortegal/fieldguide_figures/stop4-day2-eclogites.jpg"